stfc/PSyclone/doc/user_guide/examples.rst

 and compilation flags as the examples.

 .. note:: Once a dependent library is compiled, changing the
-    compilation flag will not trigger a recompilation of this library.
+          compilation flags will not trigger a recompilation of this library.
 For example, if an example is first compiled with debug options, and later the same or a different example is compiled with optimisations, the dependent library will not automatically be recompiled!

 All makefiles support an ``allclean`` target, which will not only clean the current directory, but also all libraries the current example depends on.

 .. important:: Using ``make allclean`` is especially important if
                the compiler is changed.
 Typically, one compiler cannot read module information from a different compiler, and then compilation will fail.

 NetCDF
 ~~~~~~